hieuwy/horiseon-refractor-challenge/README.md

 ## Altered Code

 - Changed title to be more descriptive
-- Converted <div> tags to more specific semantic tags for easier reading (header, nav, section,  article, aside, and footer)
+- Converted tags to more specific semantic tags for easier reading (header, nav, section,  article, aside, and footer)
 - Added alt text for images
 - Reorganized css style sheet to match sequence in HTML
 - Added comments to both HTML and CSS files for easier code reading and navigation